Orckestra/orc-vsf/docs/guide/use-user-addresses.md

 Function that update selected address for current user.

 ### `setDefaultAddress`
-Function that set selected address as default for current user.
+Function that set selected address as default for shipping and billing.

 ### `setDefaultShipping`
 Function that set selected address as default for shipping.